jwbuurlage/Bulk/docs/pages/environment_world.md

 In the upcoming sections we will get you started with programming in Bulk.
 Two important concepts are that of an environment and a world.

-In these code examples, we will often use the short-hand `s` for the _local processor id_, and `p` for the _active number of processors_, and we will not always define these variables explicitely.
+In these code examples, we will often use the short-hand `s` for the _local processor id_, and `p` for the _active number of processors_, and we will not always define these variables explicitly.

 Parallel environments
 ---------------------